-Title VI of the Civil Rights Act of 1964 is the main legal authority for the Tucson Department of Transportation's external nondiscrimination programs.
+Title VI of the Civil Rights Act of 1964 is the main legal authority for the Tucson Department of Transportation and Mobility's (DTM) external nondiscrimination programs.
 Title VI prohibits discrimination on the basis of race, color, sex or national origin in programs or activities receiving federal financial assistance.
 Once an agency accepts federal funds, all of its programs and activities are covered, regardless of their funding source.
 Related statutes and presidential executive orders under the umbrella of Title VI address environmental justice (EJ) in minority and low-income populations and services to those individuals with limited English proficiency (LEP), women and the disabled.

 - Policy Statement of Non-discrimination

 - Title VI Self Identification Survey (English and Spanish)

 - 2020 Title VI Signed Assurances